zhutoutoutousan/A-study-note-as-a-beginner/self/log_overall-308_840.md

         - [x] Cloud9
       - *This course only has Portuguese as subtitle that you need, so make do with that, OG*
 - _helper-function --> `_root_processing-language-meta`
-  - [x] `ERROR: InternalConductIntegrityException: Duration attribute of ConductName-ItalianStudy exceeds the internal integrity threshold`
-    - RESOLVED *Valid argument, time invested reduced by 5 min*
-    - REMOVE ON NEXT CLK
   - [x] `ERROR: InternalConductIntegrityException: NatureOfAction attribute of ConductName-GermanStudy contradicts with current conduct item CS224W.__unknown_depth_.linearAlgebra.* - Item does not reflect "Accidentally learning something new while focusing on improving German"`
-    - Resolution(TEMP): Suspend process for 15 days
+    - Resolution(TEMP): Suspend process for 10 days
-    - TTL: 14d
-  - [x] `ERROR: InternalConductIntegrityException: NatureOfAction attribute of ConductName-EnglishStudy contradicts with current conduct item Money.__unknown_depth_.dayTrading.* - Item does not reflect "Accidentally learning something new while focusing on improving English"`
-    - [x] RESOLVED: *Invalid argument, no actions will be taken and error will be marked as resolved and will be deleted in 3 days*
-    - TTL: 3d
+    - TTL: 6d
   - *Word is cheap, show me the data*
     - Consumption report
       - Energy consumption